gsoules/MkDocs/digital-archive/docs/administrator/omeka-elements.md

 Follow these steps to add a new element to your Digital Archive installation.

--   Login to Omeka as a super user
+-   Login to Omeka as an administrator
--	Click `Items Types` in Omeka's left admin menu
+-	Click **_Items Types_** in Omeka's left admin menu
--   Click the `Edit` link below organization's Item Type name
+-   Click the **_Edit_** link below organization's **_Item Type_** name
--	On the `Edit Item` page, follow these steps to add an element:
+-	On the **_Edit Item_** page, follow these steps to add an element:
-    1. Choose the `New` radio button at the bottom of the page
+    1. Choose the **_New_** radio button at the bottom of the page
-    2. Click the `Add Element button` to expose element name and description fields
+    2. Click the **_Add Element button_** to expose element name and description fields
-    3. Type the **Element Name** and leave the description blank
+    3. Type the **_Element Name_** and leave the description blank
     4. Repeat at Step 2 until done
--	When done adding elements, click the `Save Changes` button
+-	When done adding elements, click the **_Save Changes_** button
 -   See the next section to position the new element among existing elements

 ## Rename an element
 Omeka does not provide a way to rename an element.
 If you mistype the name when creating a new element, you can simply delete it and create a new one with the correct name; however, if the element already exists and there are items containing metadata for the element, the only option is to go into the MySQL database and edit the `omeka_elements` table.
-Find the element in the table and then change its name in the `name` column.
+Find the element in the table and then change its name in the **_name_** column.
 When you go back into Omeka, the element will appear with its new name.
 This can be done using [MySQL Workbench](../developer/mysql-workbench.md).

+!!! note ""
+    If you don't have access to your MySQL database, ask your Digital Archive developer to rename the element for you.

 ## Arrange element order
 You can control the order in which elements appear when you are editing an item.